HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Data Science/Data Engineer.md

 Welcome to the Data Engineer Interview Preparation !
 This resource is designed to help you ace your Data Engineer interviews with confidence.

+Information Technology (IT) is a vast field that encompasses the use and management of technology to store, retrieve, transmit, and manipulate data.
+Within IT, Data Science is a specialized area that focuses on extracting valuable insights from large sets of data.
+Data Scientists utilize statistical analysis, machine learning, and programming skills to uncover patterns and make predictions.
+On the other hand, a Data Engineer is responsible for designing, constructing, and maintaining the infrastructure required to store and process vast amounts of data.
+They work closely with Data Scientists to ensure data availability, reliability, and efficiency.
+Data Engineers play a crucial role in building and optimizing data pipelines, databases, and data warehouses.

 ## 🚀 Overview

 Whether you're a seasoned Data Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Data Engineer interviews to help you prepare and succeed.